-ESSA offers cross-docking services to include:
+ESSA's cross-docking services to include:

 The simplest and fastest cross-docking process.
 It provides a central site for products, so they are immediately transferred from an inbound truck to an outbound truck.
-If trucks arrive to the terminal at different times, they will incur a waiting time.
+If trucks arrive in the terminal at different times, they will incur a waiting time.

 The process of merging several smaller product loads into one truck or one big load in the dock facility.
 This way, incoming freight is combined with goods stored at the terminal to form full truckload shipments.